 We have a proprietary network of approximately 240 state licensed orthodontists and general dentists across the U.S., Puerto Rico, Canada, Australia, and the U.K. We recruit doctors with the appropriate licenses across jurisdictions to meet regulatory requirements, and continue to expand our network to support our growth.
 In addition to being in good standing in the jurisdictions where each doctor is licensed to practice dentistry, doctors in our network must have at least 4 years' experience in treating patients with clear aligner therapy.
 Doctors in our network review member records, evaluate candidacy for treatment, review, refine and approve treatment plans, prescribe clear aligners, communicate with members, review case progress, order any necessary treatment plan modifications, and are available to answer any questions should members need additional assistance.
 As we continue to expand internationally, we will expand our doctor network with appropriately licensed professionals.
-We have already contracted with doctors in the U.K. and Australia in anticipation of our expansion into those jurisdictions.
 Each of our doctors agrees to a non-compete for a period of 18 months.